NightOwl888/BoboBrowse.Net/README.md

 If you want re-build,you will need a some of third party library that can by Nuget tool get it.

-see an example can see this: http://www.yamool.com/catalog/2585

 ###Performance###

-we recommend use a  **singleton pattern** to create one instance of BoboBrowser in the application and interval update  object in the background-thread.that can avoid frequency reload entity index file and reduce a memory usage.see more at http://www.yamool.org/post/2014/02/28/bobobrowse-net-lucene-net-303
+we recommend use a  **singleton pattern** to create one instance of BoboBrowser in the application and interval update  object in the background-thread.that can avoid frequency reload entity index file and reduce a memory usage.

 usage: